grimmlab/easyPheno/docs/source/data.rst

 Genotype files
 ----------------
-Independent of the original file type, when loading it the first time, the genotype data will be saved to the data directory in a unified H5 file with the same prefix to simplify further processing and future runs. easyPheno accepts the following genotype file types:
+Independent of the original file type, when loading it the first time, the genotype data will be saved to the data directory in a unified H5 file with the same prefix as the original genotype file to simplify further processing and future runs. easyPheno accepts the following genotype file types:

 HDF5 / H5 / H5PY